amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 ![Docker Container Image](images/01-container-image.png)

 For example, in the draft file, the first line - `FROM ubuntu:14.04` - specifies a base image as a starting point.
 The next instruction - `RUN apt-get -y update` - creates a new layer where Docker updates package lists from the Ubuntu repositories.
-This continues until you reach the last instruction which in most cases is an `ENTRYPOIN` *(hint hint)* or executable being run.
+This continues until you reach the last instruction which in most cases is an `ENTRYPOINT` *(hint hint)* or executable being run.

 Add the remaining instructions to Dockerfile.draft.